botpress/documentation-v12/docs/building-chatbots/developers/code-execution/SDK.md

 As can be seen in the above example, the `jumpTo` method takes 4 arguments:

-- the session id
+- the session id;
-- the event
+- the event;
-- the target flow name
+- the target flow name;
-- the target node name (optional - by default it is flow.startNode)
+- the target node name (optional - by default it is flow.startNode).